symfony/symfony-docs/service_container.rst

 Importing Many Services at once with resource
 ---------------------------------------------

-You've already seen that you can import many services at once by using the ``resource`` key.
+You have already seen that you can import many services at once by using the ``resource`` key.
 For example, the default Symfony configuration contains this:

 .. configuration-block::